 The CPM Controlling Function SHALL include the stored CPM Conversation Identity and the CPM Contribution Identity in the CPM Session Invitation response as described in section 5.2.3.2.1.2.
 If a CPM Contribution Identity being replied to is also stored, then the CPM Controlling Function SHALL include the CPM Contribution Identity being replied to in the CPM Session Invitation response.

-The CPM Controlling Function SHALL add the CPM User that has successfully re-joined the CPM Group Session to the Participants Information of that CPM Group Session.
+The CPM Controlling Function SHALL add the CPM User that has successfully re-joined the CPM Group Session to the Participants Information of that CPM Group Session and send updates to all participants that subscribe to the Participants Information.

 Change the following text in section 5.2.3.6 as marked